Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-Finally, during thermoacoustic instability (figure \ref{fig_14}i-c), the region with maximum-interacting vortical communities increases in size and extends from the backward-facing step to the upstream boundary of the bluff-body.
-A significant part of this region, calculated through the present methodology during the state of thermoacoustic instability, is consistent with the corresponding critical regions detected through the spatial distribution of Hurst exponent \citep{roy2021critical} and weighted closeness centrality of weighted spatial correlation networks constructed from velocity field \citep{krishnan2019mitigation}.
-The consistency of the region having maximum-interacting vortical communities detected in the current study with that of critical regions detected in previous studies corroborates the applicability of the methodology proposed in this study.
+Finally, during thermoacoustic instability, the region with maximum-interacting vortical communities increases in size and extends from the backward-facing step to the upstream boundary of the bluff body, as seen in figure \ref{fig_9}a-b(iii).
+A significant part of this critical region, calculated through the present methodology during the state of thermoacoustic instability, is consistent with the corresponding critical regions detected through the spatial distribution of Hurst exponent (cf. figure 9(c) in \citep{roy2021critical}), weighted closeness centrality of weighted spatial correlation networks constructed from velocity field (cf. figure 1(c) in \citep{krishnan2019mitigation}), and node strength of the phase averaged vortical network (cf. figure 13(b) in \citep{krishnan_2021}).
+The consistency of the region having maximum-interacting vortical communities detected in the current study with that of critical regions detected in previous studies provides strong evidence that the community-based formulation can effectively capture critical regions in reactive flow systems and shed light on the spatio-temporal dynamics of vortex-driven thermoacoustic systems.